ojdo/vicus/README.md

 # VICUS

 VICUS is a [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimisation model for capacity expansion planning and unit commitment for localised energy systems.
-Its name, latin for city, stems from its origin as a model for optimisation for urban energy systems.
+Its name, latin for village, stems from its origin as a model for optimisation for urban energy systems.
 Since then, it has been adapted to multiple scales from neighbourhoods to continents.

 ## Features